Bangladesh PM says 'conscience is clear' as opposition claims election rigged

 "We are demanding that a fresh election is held under a neutral government as early as possible," alliance leader Kamal Hossain told reporters.

-Election authorities said they had not received a single complaint against the vote.
+Election authorities said they had not received a single complaint against the vote and that there was "no scope to hold a fresh one".

 Hasina has been lauded for boosting economic growth in the poor South Asian nation and for welcoming Rohingya refugees fleeing a military crackdown in neighbouring Myanmar.

 But critics accuse her of authoritarianism.
-Arch-rival and BNP leader Khaleda Zia was jailed for 17 years this year on graft charges that her party said were politically motivated.
+Her arch-rival and BNP leader Khaleda Zia was jailed for 17 years this year on graft charges that her party said were politically motivated.

-Deadly violence that blighted the election campaign spilled over into voting day, even though authorities deployed 600,000 security forces across the country.
+Deadly violence that blighted the election campaign spilled over into voting day - with 17 people killed - even though authorities deployed 600,000 security forces across the country.

-Thirteen people were killed in clashes between Awami League and BNP supporters, police said.
-Three people were shot and killed by police who said they were protecting polling booths.
-An auxiliary police member was also killed by armed opposition activists, according to officials.
+The deaths brought the total number of fatalities during the campaign and election day to 21, police confirmed.

-Police have now confirmed 21 deaths during the election campaign and voting day.
+The United Nations called for restraint in the wake of the violence.

 'WE'LL CAST YOUR VOTE'